 Upon arrival at a Japanese airport, you'll have your fingerprints and a photograph taken in order to receive a Zairyū Card.
 This residence card is designed for those staying in the country for the mid to long term.
 You'll also need to pay for national health insurance, which works out at around £130 per year.

-Read more about the procedures for entering and residing in the country at Study In Japan - Procedures for Entering and Residing in Japan.
+Read more about the procedures for entering and residing in the country at Study In Japan - Immigration Procedures.

 How to apply